SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 The results say:
 - Republican presidents are unambiguously bad for the deficit, i.e., the annual deficit goes up under them.
-- Using raw numbers for the deficit weakly implicate Democrats in the House, but the effecdt goes away when you use deficit as a percent of GDP.
+- Using raw numbers for the deficit weakly implicates Democrats in the House, but the effect goes away when you use deficit as a percent of GDP.
 So probably nothing there.

 But Republican presidents?  _Certainly_ a bad idea, if you're a deficit hawk!